excalibur1234/pacui/README.md

 ```
 Now, you type "pacli" into your terminal and pacli will start.

-You can also type "pacli i" (note that "i" is marked in pacli's option no. 3) into your terminal and pacli's option 3 will execute without pacli being started.
+After you added pacli bash file to your /usr/bin/ directory, you can also type "pacli i" (note that "i" is marked in pacli's option 3) into your terminal and pacli's option 3 will execute without pacli being started.
 This command can be used with all marked options in pacli, for example: "pacli fua", "pacli l", "pacli log", etc.

 ## Help